 In a way, they’re sort of a modern-day housedress but not schlumpy like Grandma’s old housecoat.
 Remember those shapeless wonders?

 Don’t confuse them with a sheath dress

 Sheaths are designed to be form fitting so unless you have a perfect figure, shift dresses are a better choice.
-They’re much more forgiving, especially on an older figure.
+They’re much more forgiving, especially for a woman with an over 50 figure.

 Choose a shift dress best suited for your body shape

 Are you a pear shape?

 A pear-shaped body is smaller in the waist and bust with heavier hips.
 If that’s you, look at shift dresses that are classic A-lines.
 The best way to diminish a large bottom is to choose a shift dress that has a darker color on the sides or is layered.

 Are you an apple shape?

 No Curves – no problem

 Is your figure Mae West?
 Come on down and see me sometime

 Mae was a classic hourglass figure.
 She had large breasts, a small waist, and curvy hips.

 If you have large breasts V-neck shift dresses will accentuate your cleavage and if your arms are saggy, look for a dress with ¾ length sleeves.

 Whatever your shape, shift dresses are an easy way to look attractive and be comfortable just about anywhere.